apache/incubator-milagro/docs/dta-details/quickstart.md

 The details of the API can be  [seen here...](/swagger/index.html)

-Milagro D-TA can easily be integrated with an existing back office system, called from a front-end application or called from CURL, Postman, Swagger etc.
+The Milagro D-TA can easily be integrated with an existing back office system, called from a front-end application or called from CURL, Postman, Swagger etc.

 The API has three parts to it: